lorenries/lries.com/src/pages/posts/using-open-source-news-apps-for-non-profits-and-advocacy.md

 Cardkit is an open source browser-based image creation tool I customized and installed for WOLA back in August.
 Cardkit makes it really easy for non-technical users to create text cards for social media, as well as caption and watermark images.
 It was originally created by the Sunday Times, and is written in Angular.
 Since we started using Cardkit, our social media engagement has skyrocketed, and image cards are some of our most retweeted content.

-{{< tweet 824358393062297600 >}}
+<tweet tweetid=“824358393062297600”></tweet>

 Cardkit was relatively easy to install, but customizing it with WOLA's branding was a bit of a challenge.
 In Cardkit, the user interacts with an SVG canvas in the interface, which is converted to a PNG on "Download."

 Customizing the default theme in the canvas required working with the Anglular $scope object, with all of WOLA's font, logo, and color information.
 I also wrote a method from scratch that clears the canvas, resizes an attached image, and adds a video "play" icon.
 This is really useful when we send emails to our mailing list with video screenshots, since you can't embed actual videos in email.
 Throughout the process, I learned a lot about how to structure a web application in Angular.
+Test

 ### Lunchbox